Achindh/certify-me.github.io/digital-credentials-for-schools.md

 3FeaturesImg: /assets3/images1/Logo.png
 3FeaturesTitle: Branded Credentials
 3FeaturesMessage: You can now customize your credentials with your school's domain, logo and footer.
 This makes it easy to make sure that you're creating a strong brand for your students and their accomplishments.
+Whenever you award a credential to a student your institution as a brand also grow with the branding option.

 3FeaturesImg: /assets3/images1/linkedin-badges.png
 3FeaturesTitle: Sharable
-3FeaturesMessage: Students can now share their achievements over different social media platforms to highlight their awards.
-The students will be able to post their achievements in the form of a screenshot, videos or a photo over various social media platforms such as Twitter, Facebook, Instagram and Snapchat.
+3FeaturesMessage: Your Students can nshare their achievements over different social media platforms to highlight their awards.
+The students will be able to post their achievements over various social media platforms such as Twitter, Facebook, Instagram and Snapchat.
 The students will also be able to share their achievements via email and SMS.
+This not only helps the student but also your institution.